Master's Programs

 To reach these objectives, applicants must meet the following requisites at application:

-* Nova SBE provides exclusive courses to International Management Master’s students in Portuguese and in Spanish.
+* Nova SBE provides exclusive courses of Portuguese or Spanish to International Master’s in Management (IMM) students.
 These are intensive courses, taking place twice per week, with mandatory attendance.
+Slots are limited.

 • Finance